Hibiscus (entertainer)

 Hibiscus (born George Edgerly Harris III; September 6, 1949 – May 6, 1982) was an American actor and performance artist.
-Starting his career in New York City, he moved to San Francisco, where in 1969 he founded the psychedelic gay liberation theater collective known as the Cockettes.
-In 1971, he founded Angels of Light.
+He founded psychedelic gay liberation theater collectives The Cockettes in 1969 and The Angels of Light Free Theater in 1970.

-He was widely seen in Flower Power (1967), a photograph taken during a major anti-Vietnam War protest in Washington, DC.
-He was photographed putting flowers into the gun barrels of the MPs.
+He is widely believed to be the protester depicted in the iconic Flower Power (1967) photograph taken during an anti-Vietnam War protest in Washington, D.C., showing a demonstrator placing flowers into the gun barrels of military police.

 Early life

-George Edgerly Harris III was born on September 6, 1949 in Bronxville, New York.
-His father George Edgerly Harris II (1921–2005) was a WWII veteran and musician, and his mother Anna Marie McCanless (1926–2016) was a songwriter.
-The family moved to Clearwater Beach, Florida.
-The Harris parents became interested in theater and began performing with a local company known as "The Little Theater".
-George and his siblings started a children's theater troupe, the El Dorado Players.
+George Edgerly Harris III was born on September 6, 1949, in Bronxville, New York.
+His father, George Edgerly Harris II (1921–2005), was a World War II veteran and musician, and his mother, Anna Marie McCanless (1926–2016), was a songwriter.
+The family later moved to Clearwater Beach, Florida, where his parents performed with a local group known as the Little Theater.
+Harris and his siblings formed a children's troupe, the El Dorado Players.

 In 1964, the family returned to New York.
-Harris appeared in commercials, and started acting in television.
-In 1966 he performed in an Off Broadway play titled Peace Creeps by John Wolfson, with Al Pacino and James Earl Jones.
+Harris appeared in television commercials and began acting professionally.
+In 1966, he performed in the Off-Broadway play Peace Creeps by John Wolfson, alongside Al Pacino and James Earl Jones.

-In 1967, Harris and his father appeared in New York in the Off-Off-Broadway play Gorilla Queen by Ronald Tavel.
+In 1967, Harris and his father appeared in the Off-off-Broadway play Gorilla Queen by Ronald Tavel.

-War protest
+War protest photograph

-On October 21, 1967, Hibiscus (then George Harris) joined the March on the Pentagon, an anti-war march intended to "levitate" the Pentagon.
-He appears in Bernie Boston's Pulitzer Prize-nominated photograph, Flower Power; he was the turtleneck sweater-wearing protester photographed putting flowers into the gun barrels of a soldier of the 503rd Military Police Battalion (Airborne).
+On October 21, 1967, Harris participated in the March on the Pentagon.
+He is widely believed to appear in Bernie Boston's Pulitzer Prize–nominated photograph Flower Power, showing a protester inserting flowers into the barrels of soldiers' rifles.
+Boston later stated that the individual in the photograph was Harris.
+However, Paul Krassner identified the unnamed protester as Joel Tornabene in 1993—a member of the Youth International Party known to Krassner as "Super-Joel".

-Boston recalled the moment in a 2005 interview in Curio magazine:

-"When I saw the sea of demonstrators, I knew something had to happen.
-I saw the troops march down into the sea of people, and I was ready for it."
-One soldier lost his rifle.
-Another lost his helmet.
-The rest had their guns pointed out into the crowd, when all of a sudden a young hippie stepped out in front of the action with a bunch of flowers in his left hand.
-With his right hand he began placing the flowers into the barrels of the soldiers' guns.
-"He came out of nowhere," says Boston, "and it took me years to find out who he was ... his name was Harris."

-1960's counter-culture member Paul Krassner, in a blog entry he did not post until a week after Bernie Boston died in 2008 (and three years after Boston was quoted in Curio), states that the young man in the photo was Joel Tornabene, a leader of the Youth International Party; in addition to Boston, both Harris/Hibiscus and Tornabene were dead before Krassner posted this statement.